GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

     [action "Stop Progress"]
     change=abandoned

-The above example defines four status transition on Jira, based on the following conditions:
+The above example defines four status transitions on Jira, based on the following conditions:

-* Whenever a new Change-set is created on Gerrit, start progress on the Jira issue
+* Whenever a new Change is created on Gerrit, start progress on the Jira issue
-* Whenever a change is verified and reviewed with +2, transition the Jira issue to resolved
+* Whenever a change is verified and reviewed with +2, set the Jira issue to resolved
-* Whenever a change is merged to branch, mark the Jira transition the Jira issue to closed
+* Whenever a change is merged to the branch, close the Jira issue
-* Whenever a change is abandoned, stop the progress on Jira issue
+* Whenever a change is abandoned, stop the progress on the Jira issue